Alumni Spotlight: Muhammad Ali

 I like to spend time with my family, go for a long drive, or watch movies!

-P.S. – There are other three other WCUI graduates that work here with me at the hospital!
+P.S. – There are three other WCUI graduates that work here with me at the hospital!
 Suzette from the Beverly Hills campus, and Salina and Andrea from the Ontario campus.